theFluffyAsian/ObsidianTemplates/Bash/README.md

 ### Add OhMyPosh to PATH
 > [!IMPORTANT]
-> When installing OhMyPosh there was a warning that it was not added to the PATH.
-Run that line of code if it hasn't been added by default.
+> OhMyPosh was not added to the PATH by default.
+However, the installer gave a warning which provided a line of code to add OhMyPosh to the PATH.
+Ensure run that line of code.

 ### Edit ~/.profile